+The conscience of the international community was stirred up and it responded by severely criticising the military ruler and offering moral support to the monks.
+Aung San Suu Kyi, the pro-democracy leader, was still under house arrest and not allowed to play her legitimate role even in the explosive situation.
 The United Nations special envoy, Ibrahim Gambari, visited Myanmar soon after the carnage and made abortive attempts to meet the military generals and open a dialogue with them.
 The monks staged a second protest on October 31, 07 in the central town of Pakokku, 370 miles northwest of Yangon, which suggests that the earlier crackdown could not eradicate the widespread anger at 46 years of military rule.

 The oil hungry neighboring giants, India and China, would like to grab the resources.
 There has been widespread criticism of Indian policy for having sacrificed human rights for selfish considerations.